stalk94/statekit-lite/README.md

 A minimal global state manager for React

-- 🔥 has no dependencies (except react)
+- 🔥 has no dependencies (except immer)
 - ⚛️ Fully typed reactive access
 - 🔁 `.get()`, `.set()`, `.use()` and `.watch()` on any nested path
 - 📦 Redux DevTools compatible